3 Regression fundamentals

 In other words, we have two procedures that we can use to estimate \(\hat{\beta}_2\) in the regression equation above.
 First, we could simply regress \(y\) on \(X_1\) and \(X_2\) to obtain estimate \(\hat{\beta}_2\).
 Second, we could take the following more elaborate approach:

-The Frisch-Waugh-Lovell theorem tells us that the only portion of \(X_2\) that affects the estimate \(\beta_2\) is the portion that is orthogonal to \(X_1\).
+The Frisch-Waugh-Lovell theorem tells us that only the portion of \(X_2\) that is orthogonal to \(X_1\) affects the estimate \(\hat{\beta}_2\).
 Note that the partition of \(X\) into \([X_1 X_2]\) is quite arbitrary, which means that we also get the same estimate \(\hat{\beta_1}\) from the first regression equation above and from estimating

 \[ M_{X_2} y = M_{X_2} X_1 \beta_1 + \upsilon \]